 Maldives is a tuna fishing nation with a long tradition dating back hundreds of years.
 Until the 1980s the tuna fishery was the mainstay of the Maldivian economy, providing employment and a source of protein for its inhabitants.
-Tuna products remains the single most important export commodity from the Maldives earning currently about 160 million US\$ a year.
+Tuna remains the single most important export commodity from the Maldives earning currently about 160 million US\$ a year.
 Although spectacular growth and expansion of tourism in the country has declined fisheries' economic importance, tuna fishing continues to be the main economic activity in the outer islands.
-The fishery sector contributes around 6-8% of GDP.
+The fishery sector contributes around 2-3% to GDP.

 The largest and most important component of the Maldivian tuna fishery is the livebait pole-and-line fishery targeting skipjack (Katsuwonus pelamis).
 Small amounts (~15-17%) of juvenile yellowfin tuna (Thunnus albacares) are also caught in the fishery of which about 5-10% is bigeye tuna (Thunnus obesus).
-In the past bigeye tuna is not recorded separately in the domestic catches and so have been estimated from the Thunnus catches (Anderson 1996).
+In the past bigeye tuna is not recorded separately in the domestic catches and so have been estimated from the Thunnus catches.
 The proportion of bigeye in pole-and-line catches were revised recently (Adam et al., 2014)

-A second and still growing component of the tuna fishery is the multi-day handline fishery targeting surface dwelling large (>70 cm FL) yellowfin tuna (Adam and Jauharee, 2009).
+A second and still growing component of the tuna fishery is the multi-day handline fishery targeting surface dwelling large (>70 cm FL) yellowfin tuna (Adam and Jauharee, 2009, Adam et al., 2015).
 Handline fishing does not require specialised modifying of the vessel except for addition of the handline gear and having facilities for fresh-storage of this high-valued catch.
 Depending on the locale of operation and availability of ice, it is becoming quite common to conduct two types of fishing on the same trip.

-The rapid growth and expansion of the handline yellowfin tuna fishery appears to be the reason for the declining effort trend of the pole-and-line component (Figure 4).
+The rapid growth and expansion of the handline yellowfin tuna fishery appears to be the reason for the declining effort trend of the pole-and-line component (Figure 1 & Figure 2).
 Recent years have shown increase in catches of yellowfin to offset reduced catches of skipjack.
-Recorded catches in yellowfin tuna in 2013 were about 46,000 t, almost about the same level as 2012 whereas skipjack catches were 75,000 t in 2013 up by 40% compared with 2012 levels.
+Recorded catches in yellowfin tuna in 2014 were about 49,000 t which is an increase relative about 5% relative to the 2013 (Figure 2).
+Skipjack catches were 75,000 t in 2013 up by 40% compared with 2012 levels.
+In the 2014 catch level dropped slightly.

 Two minor components of the tuna fishery are longline and trolling fisheries.
 Maldives used to have licensed foreign longline fleet operating in the outer EEZ (100 miles and beyond).
 During the height of the fishery some 30-40 vessels operated in the Maldivian waters and beyond.
 Reporting and monitoring of the foreign longline fishery was sub-optimal.
-Due to pressure from the pole-and-line fishermen, licensing for foreign fishing was finally brought to end in mid-2010.
+Due to pressure from the pole-and-line and handline fishermen, licensing for foreign fishing was finally brought to end in mid-2010.
 Until November 2011, there was no longline fishing in Maldivian waters.
-Maldivian vessel started operation during 2012 and is showing an increasing trend.
-Longline vessel is highly regulated with mandatory VMS and strict licensing and reporting catches of all bycatch varieties.
+Maldivian vessel started operation during 2012.
+With an increase in interest from locals to buy vessels and based on Maldives' commitment to conservation and management measures of the IOTC, the government decided to impose a total allowable catch (TAC) for the fishery and a quota system to distribute the TAC among the longline companies.
+This TAC was based on the fleet development plan submitted by the Maldives to the IOTC and the TAC for 2014 was set 11,800MT and companies purchased 11,360MT of quota.
+Longline vessels are highly regulated with mandatory VMS and strict licensing and reporting of catches of all bycatch varieties.